phdjsep/coursera-get-clean-project/README.md

 ### Execution and files

-**The Data Set is not included in the repository because it's larger that what Github recommends.** Instead, execution of the run_analysis.R script will create 'data' directory, and then download and extract that dataset into teh 'data' directory.
+**The Data Set is not included in the repository because it's larger than what Github recommends.** Instead, execution of the run_analysis.R script will create 'data' directory, and then download and extract that dataset into teh 'data' directory.
 The script will continue to process the dataset and create a tidy 'average_data.csv' file as per the requirements.

 The `CodeBook.md` describes the variables, the data, and the work that has been performed to clean up the data.